MikeSpa/defi-project/README.md

 # DeFi Project

+Staking Dapp with front-end that allows users to stake various ERC20 tokens and earn a yield in a custom token `ProjectToken`.
+The contract interact with Aave and Compound to deposit the token received from the users and earn a yield.

-- ERC20 Token `ProjectToken`
+- ERC20 Token: `ProjectToken.sol`
-- Staking contract
+- Staking contract: `StakingContract.sol`
-- FlashLoan contract
+- Interface to interact with lending protocol: `ILendingProtocol`
-- Deposit and Withdraw to Aave and Compound
+- Implementation of that interface for Aave and Compound.

-Trying a lot of stuff in DeFi: flash loan, farming, arbitrage, LP, trading, ...
-Coding interaction with Aave, Compound, Curve, ...
-Later join with NFT marketplace project.

 ## TODO

 - [x] Add Events
-- [ ] Move asset from comp to aave
+- [ ] Implement moving asset from comp to aave
 - [ ] Move front end into diff repo
 - [ ] Remove contracts not related to StakingContract: flashloan stuff, uniswap, ...
 - [ ] refactoring of deploy_staking_contract
 - [ ] get second account and differentiate between deployer ans user in tests
-- [ ] extensively tests yield
+- [ ] extensively tests claimToken
+- [ ] rewrite integration test for new implementation
+- [ ] add nicer interface for front-end: graphs with token staked, yield earned, ...

 ### Token
 - [x] Token: deployment script
 - [x] Token: tests
-- [ ] better way of issuing token to stakers
+- [x] better way of issuing token to stakers

 ### Staking Contract
 - [x] deploy script